Trust is the currency of today and will be central to defining the winners of tomorrow.

 Although today’s internet users are very much concerned about privacy and the integrity of their business partners, two third of consumers globally are willing to share additional personal data in exchange for additional services or discounts.

-Digital leaders like Facebook and Uber are struggling to comply with upcoming requirements for transparency and accountability.
+Most companies are strategically unprepared to respond effectively to the public controversies that accompany data privacy and AI-related criticisms.
+Digital leaders like Meta and Uber are struggling to comply with upcoming requirements for transparency and accountability.
 In order to still be able to harness the evident value of data, companies must follow a new paradigm.
 They need to understand and manage trust.

-Trust is the result of a deliberate calculation process.
+Trust is the result of a calculation process – sometimes deliberate, sometimes more intuitive.
 Customers screen signals from online vendors and decide whether to take the risk to get vulnerable to the actions of another party or not.
 Generally, these trust cues are visible and actionable.

 However, the formation of trust is also largely driven by cognitive structures that are not directly actionable.
 In our metaphor, these trust constructs lie below the waterline.